 These are the kinds of activities that – when done right, and when properly invested in – make retailers money.
 These are also the activities that will prove strategic over the long-term.
-That’s what we’ve learned over the past 16 years.
+That’s what we’ve learned over the past number of years.

 Yes, there’s always a chance that you can beat the market and develop a creative social media strategy that will become a big source of traffic and sales.
 For most merchants, however, social media is a blip as a consistent traffic acquisition tool.
 It’s important, but for very different reasons.

-Further, while third-party marketplace selling has generated a lot of hype, as explored in our article published on Practical eCommerce earlier this week, there’s major downsides to it as well.
+Further, while third-party marketplace selling has generated a lot of hype, as explored in our article published on Practical eCommerce, there’s major downsides to it as well.

 To beat your competitors you’ll probably need to master the most important traffic acquisition source – search engines.